artwork by Howard Friedman

-Banded sunfish occurs in ponds, bogs and medium-sized streams with dense aquatic vegetation in the southeastern corner of the state.
-On Long Island the range of banded sunfish is about half of what it was in 1938, but it remains common in about 30 ponds.
-Some of these ponds are considered vulnerable to dewatering for residential and urban development.
-In the other watershed to the west, flowing into Newark Bay, it appears extirpated from the one confirmed pond and two unconfirmed areas.
-The species is classified as Threatened.
+Banded Sunfish occurs in ponds, bogs and medium-sized streams with dense aquatic vegetation in the southeastern corner of the state where it is native in two of 18 watersheds.
+It appears extirpated from the Newark Bay watershed where it was known in only one confirmed pond and two unconfirmed areas.
+On Long Island the range of banded sunfish is about half of what it was in 1938 but it remains common in about 30 ponds.
+Some of these ponds are considered vulnerable to dewatering for residential and urban development, and the species is classified as Threatened.